 This kind of comparison, although natural, isn’t beneficial for us.
 You have to remember that people rarely share the boring bits of their lives.

 In order to find inspiration, look deeper.
-Read biographies and novels, watch documentaries and movies.
+Read biographies and novels, and watch documentaries and movies.
 Find influencers in fields that interest you and take their glamorous lives with a grain of salt.

-I recently read the Estonian edition of The Women I Think About at Night by Finnish writer Mia Kankimäki.
+I recently read The Women I Think About at Night by Finnish writer Mia Kankimäki.
 In it, Mia describes her travels in Africa, Japan, and Italy, retracing the paths of brave and extraordinary women like the Danish writer Karen Blixen and Japanese artist Yayoi Kusama.
 These women inspired her to quit her publishing job and sell her apartment and really get out of her comfort zone.

 2. Make a bucket list - and stick to it